zorkian/advent-of-code/README.md

-# Advent of Code 2020
+# Advent of Code

 This is the AOC repository for @zorkian's attempts at doing Advent of Code.
-This is done in Rust, which he doesn't really know, so apologies in advance for the crappy code.